|Date of Birth||26 May 1913, Kenley, Surrey [now in Croydon, London], England, UK|

 Mini Bio (1)

-Peter Wilton Cushing was born on May 26, 1913 in Kenley, Surrey, England.
-He and his older brother David were raised first in Dulwich Village, a south London suburb, and then later back in Surrey by his mother Nellie Marie and father George Edward, who was a quantity surveyor.
+Peter Wilton Cushing was born on May 26, 1913 in Kenley, Surrey, England, to Nellie Maria (King) and George Edward Cushing, a quantity surveyor.
+He and his older brother David were raised first in Dulwich Village, a south London suburb, and then later back in Surrey.
 At an early age, Cushing was attracted to acting, inspired by his favorite aunt, who was a stage actress.
 While at school, Cushing pursued his acting interest in acting and also drawing, a talent he put to good use later in his first job as a government surveyor's assistant in Surrey.
 At this time, he also dabbled in local amateur theater until moving to London to attend the Guildhall School of Music and Drama on scholarship.
 He then performed in repertory theater, deciding in 1939 to head for Hollywood, where he made his film debut in The Man in the Iron Mask (1939).
 Other Hollywood films included A Chump at Oxford (1940) with Stan Laurel and Oliver Hardy, Vigil in the Night (1940) and They Dare Not Love (1941).
 However, after a short stay, he returned to England by way of New York (making brief appearances on Broadway) and Canada.
 Back in his homeland, he contributed to the war effort during World War II by joining the Entertainment National Services Association.